 - Is Lawsuit Financing Legal Where You Live?

-- Legal Funding Is Not a Loan
+- Legal Funding Is Not a Bank Loan

 - How Does Pre-Settlement Funding Work?